 Speaking of fire boosters, here’s a great tip on how to make a fire booster from tree resin:

 The White Pine resin can also be turned into an epoxy when heated and combined with crushed charcoal, and is great for waterproof clothing seams and containers.
 It’s also ideal for making candles.

 Its pine needles can be made into tea (lots of vitamin C!) and its inner bark is edible.
 Its pine needles make great tinder, as well as natural insulation for shelters.

 Plus, its boughs are great for making lean-to roofs and beds, and the surface roots make excellent natural cordage.

 Now that you know about all these trees (especially the Walnut), you might be imagining beautiful hardwood floors or furniture right about now.
 Well, to get all that lumber you’re gonna have to chop that baby down.

-We’ll help you out with our Firefighter’s Hatchet.
-Its 2 lb. high carbon steel blade and 4″ cutting edge make it ideal for cutting smaller trees, and its pick spike is excellent for piercing and prying.
-Plus, it’s got a leather blade cover to protect it, so you know it’ll last.
+We’ll help you out with our Trucker’s Friend Its 2 lb. high carbon steel blade and 4.5″ cutting edge make it ideal for cutting smaller trees, and the other 7 tools built onto it make it one of the best survival multi tools you could ever own.